aaronsms/HelloWorld/README.md

-Thus, our team hopes to provide a more integrative and seamless experience to many users who are looking for such alternatives, that is we wish to provide a platform where users can
+Thus, our team hopes to provide a more integrative and seamless experience to many users who are looking for such alternatives, that is we wish to provide a platform where users can schedule meetings with practice partners.

 <a name="technologies"></a>
 # Technologies